 - Fully managed.
 The MSP runs everything for a per-user fee.
 The usual choice when there’s no internal IT or the internal team has moved on.

-If you’re weighing a first hire near CA$90,000 against a contract, remember the salary is only part of the in-house cost.
+If you’re weighing a first hire near CA$90,000 against an agreement, remember the salary is only part of the in-house cost.
 You’re also buying the tools, the training, and the coverage gaps.
 Day-to-day responsiveness still matters, which is why our IT support desk anchors every plan.

 Onboarding: the first 30 to 90 days